morse-simulator/morse/doc/morse/user/modifier_introduction.rst

 Sometimes, you need to pass some arguments to your modifier, for example to set the standard deviation of your :doc:`gaussian noise
 <../../user/modifiers/pose_noise>`.
-In this case, you can use the following
+In such cases, you can use the following
 syntax:

 .. code-block:: python

+    import math
     from morse.builder import *
-    import math

     robot = ATRV()